 The word ‘triage’ has evolved from the French word ‘trier’ which was the term used by Baron Dominique Jean Larrey during the Napoleonic wars to manage the influx of injured soldiers for a few beleaguered doctors.
 Today, triage is the ultimate in front line medical care, providing both the medical practitioner and patient with the coordinates they need to ensure that care is provided to the right person, on time.
 However, while we are several hundred years and at least three centuries ahead of the origination of the word ‘triage’, doctors and medical centers remain under pressure and triage, especially in the recent pandemic, has never been more critical.

 Against this backdrop artificial intelligence (AI) has become an increasingly powerful tool for emergency room triage.
-The algorithms and intelligence of AI have evolved significantly over the past few years to become reliable and relevant tools designed to support physicians as they juggle increasingly challenging workloads.
+The algorithms and intelligence of AI have evolved significantly over the past few years to become more reliable and are designed to support physicians as they juggle increasingly challenging workloads.
 The science that sits behind the algorithm is deep and highly complex.
-This is not just technology and data, it’s deep learning,neural networks and machine learning.
-It’s using data sets and insights to create algorithms that are reliable and capable of identifying the different layers of patient triage so that patients are accurately categorized and cared for.
+This is not just technology and data, it’s deep learning, neural networks and machine learning.
+It’s using data sets and insights to create algorithms that are capable of identifying the different layers of patient triage so that physicians can ensure that patients are accurately categorized and cared for.

-This requires significant volumes of clean data that can be used to ensure that AI is not just capable, but accurate in an emergency room setting.
-Triage in ER is highly specialized, incredibly important, and can change the course of a person’s life.
-This means that AI in triage has to follow rigorous process,testing and modeling to get the right results.
+This requires significant volumes of clean data that can be used to ensure that AI is not just capable, but also of value in an emergency room setting.
+This means that AI in triage has to follow rigorous process, testing and modeling to get the best results.

 In a recent study by the American College of Surgeons in Science News, the authors discussed how AI played a significant supporting role, helping clinicians triaging post-operative patients for intensive care.
 The algorithm discussed in the study included 87 clinical variables and 15 specific criteria and the AI triaged 41 of the 50 patients perfectly.
-The accuracy rate was around 82% which indicated that AI was a solid partner in supporting physicians during the triage process.
+The accuracy rate was around 82% which indicated, according to the study, that AI could be a solid partner in supporting physicians during the triage process.

 AI entered into the daily clinical work of the radiology department at Brussels University Hospital to provide essential support for the practitioners managing extraordinary volumes of images.
 The solution is easy to use and fast, which is why it has been implemented on the emergency ward of the hospital.
-It has redefined how effectively the department can manage its workloads and has transformed its approach to AI within the emergency space.
+It has helped re-define department efficiency metrics and workload management.

 AI initially experienced some teething problems – it was still finding its feet amidst extensive data sets and limited understanding around what was needed for it to thrive.
 Today, this dynamic has changed.
 Companies that specialize in AI for the medical industry have solid and proven reputations alongside measurable results and tangible benefits.
 The implementation of AI in any medical situation has become highly specialized and certified.